 Anyone can get skin cancer.
-People who have fair or freckled skin, light-colored eyes, red-haired or blonde are of the greatest risk.
-The risk may be lower to individuals with a darker complexion but they too are still susceptible to all types of skin cancer.
+People who have fair or freckled skin, light-colored eyes, and red-haired or blonde are at the greatest risk.
+The risk may be lower for individuals with a darker complexion but they too are still susceptible to all types of skin cancer.

 Other risk factors include having a history of skin cancer, having an outdoor job, and living in a sunny climate.
-Unique to melanoma, a history of severe sunburns and an abundance of large and irregularly shaped moles are risk factors.
+Risk factors are unique to melanoma, a history of severe sunburns, and an abundance of large and irregularly shaped moles.

-Under the Seventh Book of the German Social Code (Sozialgesetzbuch, SGB VII), solar UV radiation exposure is considered as an occupational hazard for outdoor occupations.
-The association of occupational exposure to solar UV radiation to squamous cell carcinoma including actinic keratosis has been conclusive.
+Under the Seventh Book of the German Social Code (Sozialgesetzbuch, SGB VII), solar UV radiation exposure is considered an occupational hazard for outdoor occupations.
+The association of occupational exposure to solar UV radiation with squamous cell carcinoma including actinic keratosis has been conclusive.

 YOUR SKIN MATTERS

-Prone to skin cancer is the head, which is often left exposed.
+The head is prone to skin cancer because it’s often left exposed.
 Skin cancer develops primarily on the scalp, face, lips, and ears.
 Ensuring we keep this area covered is extremely beneficial in the overall prevention of sunburn and cancer.

-Sun-exposed skin on the neck, chest, arms and hands, and legs are also premium real estate for skin cancer.
-However, do you know that skin cancer can form on areas that rarely see the light of day such as your palms, beneath your fingernails or toenails, and the genital area.
+However, do you know that skin cancer can form in areas that rarely see the light of day such as your palms, beneath your fingernails or toenails, and the genital area?

 These harmful rays can reach the skin’s dermal layer, damaging collagen and elastic tissues.
 This layer is also where the cells that stimulate skin darkening are found.
 People who think that a tan still looks healthy are gravely mistaken.